C2SM/c2sm.github.io/docs/models/icon.md

   If you do not already have an SSH key set up for GitHub, but would like to do so, follow the [instructions :material-open-in-new:](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent){:target="_blank"}.

 ## Configure and compile
 The ICON build process is almost identical for Piz Daint and Euler.
-For both machines Spack is used to build ICON.
+For both machines, Spack is used to build ICON.
+Refer to the official spack-c2sm documentation for [installing ICON using Spack :material-open-in-new:](https://c2sm.github.io/spack-c2sm/latest/QuickStart.html#icon){:target="_blank"}.

 ### Piz Daint
 Refer to the official spack-c2sm documentation for [installing ICON using Spack :material-open-in-new:](https://c2sm.github.io/spack-c2sm/latest/QuickStart.html#icon){:target="_blank"}.
 To [set up a Spack instance :material-open-in-new:](https://c2sm.github.io/spack-c2sm/latest/QuickStart.html#at-cscs-daint-tsa-balfrin){:target="_blank"}, ensure that you clone the repository using the Spack tag provided in the ICON repository at [config/cscs/SPACK_TAG_DAINT :material-open-in-new:](https://github.com/C2SM/icon/blob/main/config/cscs/SPACK_TAG_DAINT){:target="_blank"}.